TheShonuff/advice-generator/README.md

 ## My process

 Still developing a "process."
-However I blcoked most of what I need in html and css first.
+However I blocked most of what I need in html and css first.
 Then I added the javascript in slowly building the fetch request.
 I followed the request with a lot of console.log() to see how the data was being handled.

 ### Built with